Lowell Green: Broadcasting career

-On 31 December 2019, in an emotional farewell, Green ended his radio career on CFRA with the following final words:“I believe, that we all have a responsibility, more than that, we have a duty, to do whatever we can, in whatever fashion we can, to make a better world for our children.
+On 31 December 2019, in an emotional farewell, Green ended his radio career on CFRA with the following final words:

+I believe, that we all have a responsibility, more than that, we have a duty, to do whatever we can, in whatever fashion we can, to make a better world for our children.

 And CFRA Nation, you have done your duty, and I hope and pray that you'll continue to do so.
-Thank you all, goodbye.”On 14 September 2020, Green returned online with The Island of Sanity, a one-hour podcast available on various internet platforms, which was pared down to thirty minutes on 13 October 2020 and featured live on internet radio and the social networking platform Facebook.
+Thank you all, goodbye.

+On 14 September 2020, Green returned online with The Island of Sanity, a one-hour podcast available on various Internet platforms, which was pared down to thirty minutes on 13 October 2020 and featured live on Internet radio and the social networking platform Facebook.

-Accomplishments
+Activism and philanthropy

 In a late 1960s protest, Green urged his listeners to fill bottles of water taken from the polluted Rideau River, and to ship them to the Ontario legislature at Queen's Park.
 His listeners shipped many bottles and containers of polluted water.
 Canada Post objected, and stopped accepting them.
 According to Green, the uproar led to the creation of the Rideau Valley Conservation Authority and the start of a clean-up effort of the Rideau River and the Ottawa River.

-With his 1967 Save The Centennial Flame Campaign, a month of relentless broadcasts, and over three-thousand petitions from listeners, the iconic Centennial Flame remains and continues to shine on Parliament Hill.
+With his 1967 Save The Centennial Flame Campaign, a month of broadcasts, and over three-thousand petitions from listeners, the Centennial Flame remains on Parliament Hill.

 In 1975, after the school shooting that occurred at the St. Pius X High School in Ottawa, Green and thousands of his supporters joined his Fire Arms Safety Association.
 It lobbied and petitioned Members of Parliament, while he appeared before parliamentary and senate committees tasked with the process of making policy and enacting new gun law legislation in Canada.
-In order to encourage Quebecers to vote "No" in the 1995 Quebec Independence referendum, he promoted and helped organize a political Unity Rally which was held in Place du Canada in Montreal Quebec.
+In order to encourage Quebecers to vote "No" in the 1995 Quebec Independence referendum, he promoted and helped organize a political Unity Rally which was held in Place du Canada in Montreal, Quebec.

 With the Reverend Norman Johnston, he founded the Ottawa chapter of the Big Brothers and was founder of the Help Santa Toy Parade in Ottawa.
-He has contributed to ongoing efforts to help modernize and renovate the Saint Vincent Hospital and the Élisabeth Bruyère Hospital in Ottawa.
+He contributed to ongoing efforts to help modernize and renovate the Saint Vincent Hospital and the Élisabeth Bruyère Hospital in Ottawa.
 He was a founder of the Sunday Herald in Ottawa which was in 1988 purchased by the Ottawa Sun.

-Green has served on the boards of the United Way, the John Howard Society, the Drug Addiction Research Council, and on the town council in West Hull Quebec.
+Green served on the boards of the United Way, the John Howard Society, the Drug Addiction Research Council, and on the town council in West Hull, Quebec.